IanGoodbody/C_dataDemo/README.md

 are prefaced by an octothorpe  `#`.
 The pre-compiler's main job is to simply paste text into a file.  `#include` effectively "pastes" a header file into the top of your program, which allows you to access all the functions defined in that specific header and associated libraries.
+A pre-compiled C file is given in `arrayDemoPC.c`.

 The other important pre-compiler command is `#define` which replaces one block of text with another.
 We usually don't want to put straight numbers into